 Co-create the ideal workspace with employees

 The Corona crisis is of course a terrible period for many.
 However, one of the measures that has been taken, the forced working from home, is also a unique experiment in which we experience more quickly what digital resources and working from home can bring us.
-All your employees are now experts in the field of office gardens and environments, as well as working from home and digital resources.
-Let’s use this period to learn from and shape this ideal workplace together with employees.
+All your employees are now experts in the field of office gardens and environments and working from home.
+Let’s use this period to learn from and shape this ideal workplace together with employees using co-creation.

 Within service design we use the Cultural Probes method for this.
 We ask employees to record relevant things in their lives for a number of days by taking photos, describing them and reflecting on previous situations.
 We use the following main questions for this: